ilo-token/ilo-token.github.io/README.md

 ## Starting development server

-After obtaining a local copy, You'll need [Deno](https://deno.com/) for this project.
-Then you'll need to install the dependencies before running any
+After using `git clone`, you'll need [Deno](https://deno.com/) for this project.
+Then you'll need to install the dependencies before running any command:
-command: `deno install`.
+`deno install`.

-After this, you can start away by running `deno task start` then follow the link provide by the stdout to open a local copy of ilo Token.
-This server will auto-reload the webpage whenever there are changes to the code.
+After this, you can start away by running `deno task start` then open the link provided by the stdout to open a local copy of ilo Token.
+The server will auto-reload the webpage whenever there are changes on the code.

 Run `deno task` to see more useful command lines.